Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

 ⬇️

-What I liked particularly about Xi’an 👍🏻
+What I like particularly about Xi’an 👍🏻

 The local cuisine is amazing!
 One of my favourite regional cuisines in China.

+Xi’an is truly one of the great ancient cities of the world!
 It felt magical to walk through the old city inside the city walls.

 ⬇️